Brock Lesnar: Suspension and second retirement

 On July 15, 2016, Lesnar was notified of a potential anti-doping policy violation by the United States Anti-Doping Agency (USADA) stemming from an undisclosed banned substance in an out-of-competition sample collected on June 28.
 On July 19, a second test sample taken in-competition on July 9 was revealed as positive for the same banned substance discovered in the previous out-of-competition sample.
 On August 23, the Nevada State Athletic Commission (NSAC) confirmed that Lesnar had twice been tested positive for clomiphene and was suspended.

 On December 15, it was confirmed that Lesnar was fined $250,000 and suspended from competition for one year by the NSAC.
 He would be eligible to return in July 2017.
 As a result of the suspension, the result of his fight with Mark Hunt was overturned to a no contest.
 As of January 2019, Lesnar has yet to pay the fine.

 On February 14, 2017, it was reported that Lesnar had notified UFC he was retiring from MMA for the second time.
 On July 7, 2018, Lesnar stormed the cage after the main event fight at UFC 226 and challenged the new UFC Heavyweight Champion, Daniel Cormier.
 On July 8, USADA confirmed that Lesnar had begun the process to get back into their drug-testing pool.
-UFC officials were reportedly targeting a bout between Lesnar and Daniel Cormier for the UFC Heavyweight Championship but Dana White claimed Lesnar told him he was "done" with MMA and the bout ultimately did not occur.
+UFC officials were reportedly targeting a bout between Lesnar and Cormier for the UFC Heavyweight Championship, but Dana White claimed Lesnar told him he was "done" with MMA and the bout ultimately did not occur.

 In September 2020, White said he could organize a fight between Lesnar and Jon Jones if both men wanted it.
 That same month, Bellator president Scott Coker expressed interest in booking Lesnar to fight Fedor Emelianenko.
 Lesnar did not respond to either man's comments, and once again confirmed in March 2022 that he would stay retired.